ICICLE-ai/SMART-COMPILER/README.md

 ## Getting Started as an MCP Tool with Cursor or Claude Desktop

-This section guides you through setting up and using the Smart Compiler as an MCP (Machine Compiler Platform) tool alongside Cursor or Claude Desktop for code profiling and optimization.
+This section guides you through setting up and using the Smart Compiler as an MCP (Model Context Protocol) tool alongside Cursor or Claude Desktop for code profiling and optimization.

 ### Server Setup
 Configure the required environment variables in a local `.env` file, such as `.local.server.env`, to enable the MCP server.